mdcdi1315/dotnetresourcesextensions/Docs/Building.md

 </Project>
 ~~~

-**NOTE** The import directive must be before the project's close tag and after all your project items , properties and targets.
+**NOTE** The import directive must be before the project's close tag and after all your project items , properties and targets ,
+otherwise the Static Layout will __fail__ to configure itself.

 Anything else are performed by the Static Layout.
 You do not need to take any further actions.
 If you have accidentally added a reference to the NuGet package , the layout will override that , delete the package reference and
 use it's own references.

 If you decide instead to use Static Layouts provided in the repo's [Releases Tab](https://github.com/mdcdi1315/dotnetresourcesextensions/releases) , then you just take
-that release zipped file and do the same actions after the command issue.
+that release zipped file , extract the zip somewhere and import the extracted layout to your project as shown above.

 Method 4: Use Visual Studio